 Character Development and Moral Training

 Beyond textbooks, these schools deeply invest in building character.
 Concepts like akhlaq (ethics) and adab (manners) are taught through both classroom instruction and daily routines.
+Islamic education places strong emphasis on moral development alongside academic learning.
+Many institutions also support learning through an E-Library, which provides access to digital study resources.

 The Modern Role of Sharia Schools